Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 On the Processing app, after parsing the data stream into frames using the sync byte as a delimiter, each pair of bytes is recombined into an unsigned integer.
 Next we shift the bits in each sensor data value to the right 2 places (divide by 4), to restore the original sensor values, prior to displaying them.

+There is some subpixel resolution code as well from thingaverse filiment width sensor projects, but I commented it out because it was slowing the framerate.
+It works, but it has alot of jitter.
+I wonder if someone wants to suggest a better subpixel method with less jitter, for shadows mainly, but laser line gaussian subpixel code also would be interesting to see.

 The library will probably work on any Teensy 3.x board, but you may need to change the pins used to connect to the sensor.

 Since this is my first github posting, any feedback is welcomed, and tell me about your experiments!
-This is a simple and fun sensor to play with.
-Shadows of a narrow wire show up as dips in the plot, and laser line as a spike.
-Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display.